-By default, Zone agent BootState is set to "multi-user."
+By default, resources of the Zone agent attribute, Bootstate is set to "multi-user."
 After you complete the upgrade, you may need to adjust this attribute to the appropriate value before you start your zone through VCS.

-Note: Symantec recommends that you set BootState to "multi-user-server" to run applications inside non-global zones.
+Note: Symantec recommends that you set Bootstate to "multi-user-server" to run applications inside non-global zones.